bordigoni/client-reg-wasm/README.md

 1. Run the gRPC server (in its own shell in clireg-grpc directory)

-   Run you don't run it first you'll have to wait 60sec before envoy retries.
+   Run you don't run it first but you'll have to wait 60sec before envoy retries.

    `cd clireg-grpc-service`